Qyutou/image_to_ansi/README.md

   $ image_to_ansi draw [options] <FILE_NAME>
   $ image_to_ansi convert [options] <FILE_NAME> <OUTPUT>
 ```
-Options can be used to specify the details of required message.
+Options can be used to specify the details of required ANSI art.

 You can see the full list of them by run command with ``--help`` option.